haggen/wow/vanilla/Fastbind/README.md

 # Fastbind

-> Easily change keybindings in your action bar.
+> Fast keybinding for your action bars.

 ## Usage

 Move the add-on directory `Fastbind` into `World of Warcraft\Interface\AddOns` before launching the game.

 Type `/fastbind`, or `/fb` to start.
-Once the prompt is showing on your screen, move your mouse over any icon on your action bar to see what key was bound to it.
-While hovering the icon, press a new key or key combination to bind it.
-Once you're happy with your changes click **Save**.
-At any time you can undo all the changes by pressing **Discard**.
+While the prompt is showing, you can move your mouse over any of the icons on your action bars to check what keys are currently bound or press a new key or key combination to change it.
+Once you're done press **Save** to persist your new configuration or **Discard** to undo any of the changes.

 ## License